Academic Regulations and Information: Bachelor’s Programs

 Final Examinations: Final examinations are given in most courses during the final examination period at the end of each term.
 Any student who has three examinations scheduled for three successive exam periods should discuss a possible schedule adjustment with the faculty members involved.

-Midterm and Final Grade Reports: The college provides mid-semester progress reports for students with comments for students with midterm grades of C- or below.
-These may be viewed on WebAdvisor on the college’s home page beginning in the eighth week of each semester.
+Midterm and Final Grade Reports: The University provides mid-semester progress reports for students with comments for students with midterm grades of C- or below.
+These may be viewed on WebAdvisor on the University’s home page beginning in the eighth week of each semester.
 Students with grades in need of improvement should consult their professors and advisors for suggestions.
 Final grades may be viewed and/or printed directly from WebAdvisor.

 Dean’s List: Students who achieve a grade point average of 3.5 or above during a given semester are named to the Dean’s List for that semester.
 Students with an average of 3.25-3.49 are named to the Honorable Mention List.
 To qualify for these honors, students must have full-time status, have taken at least 9 semester hours of traditionally graded courses, and have no grades of F or Incomplete for the semester.